 Intended Outcomes for the course

-Students completing this course should be able to:
+Upon completion of the course students should be able to:

 Outcome Assessment Strategies

-- Short-answer exams
+- Short-answer quizzes

 Course Content (Themes, Concepts, Issues and Skills)